jamiesage123/big-ben-clock-discord-bot/README.md

 # Big Ben Clock Discord bot
-This repository contains the source code for a discord bot that chimes every night at midnight (GMT)
+This repository contains the source code for a discord bot that chimes every hour of the day.

 ## Installation
 This bot is written to run on top of node.js.
 Please see [https://nodejs.org/](https://nodejs.org/en/download/) for more information on node.js.